-Small joints located between and behind adjacent vertebrae, called facet joints, are highlighted here in purple.
-They are the part of the spine that are most often affected by spinal osteoarthritis.
+Small joints located between and behind your adjacent vertebrae, called facet joints, are highlighted above in purple.
+They are the part of your spine that are most often affected by spinal osteoarthritis.

-If the cartilage between the facet joints breaks down, the bones grind against each other and cause friction and loss of mobility.
+If the cartilage between your facet joints breaks down, your bones will begin to grind against each other.
+This in turn leads to friction and loss of mobility.

-Over time, the friction may lead to the development of osteophytes, or bone spurs.
-These bone spurs may press on surrounding spinal nerves, muscles, or ligaments, and cause pain.
+Over time, this friction can result in the development of osteophytes (also known as bone spurs).
+These bone spurs may cause pain by pressing against your spinal nerves, muscles, or ligaments.

-Problems with the facet joints can lead to spondylolisthesis in the lower back.
+Issues with your facet joints can lead to spondylolisthesis in your lower back.

-Another cause of spondylosis is spinal stenosis, pictured here.
-Spinal stenosis occurs when a spinal nerve root becomes compressed as it passes through an opening in the side of each vertebra, called a foramen.
+Spinal stenosis symptoms result when one of your spinal nerve roots is pinched as it passes through an opening on the side of each vertebra (called a foramen).

-Spondylosis is not a medical diagnosis.
-Instead, it is a term that is used to describe the degenerative changes which can occur in your spine.
+It is important to remember that spondylosis is not a medical diagnosis.
+Instead, it is a term that is used to refer to pain that results from degenerative changes in your spine.